doom1942/XMrigCC-rPI/README.md

-XMRig built with gcc-7.4.0 for old rPI 1/2
+XMRig built with gcc-7.4.0 for old rPIs 1/2

 XMRig is a high performance Monero (XMR) CPU miner.
 Originally based on cpuminer-multi and completely rewritten from scratch on C++.
 These are the CPU-mining version binaries for armv6/v7.